 Court Appointed Special Advocates (CASA) helps children achieve permanent homes and reduces the likelihood of future court involvement.

-- In 2018, CASA of the Tenth Judicial Circuit served 419 children.
-The cost to advocate for each child, excluding in-kind contributions, is approximately $1,200.
+- The cost to advocate for each child, excluding in-kind contributions, is approximately $1,200.

 - The average monthly cost for a child placed outside of the family home is $5,698.
 CASA involvement reduces the time a child spends in foster care by an average of eight months, saving taxpayers over $45,000 per child.

-- CASA’s goal is to serve 35 to 40 percent of the kids in need of a volunteer advocate this fiscal year.
+- CASA’s goal is to serve 40% of the children in need of a CASA volunteer this fiscal year.

-- Cases with CASA involvement resulted in a third less moves to other foster homes.
+- Cases with CASA involvement resulted in a third fewer moves to other foster homes.

 How to Help

-Court Appointed Special Advocates (CASA) is a nonprofit organization that recruits and trains community volunteers, who are appointed by judges to be independent fact finders and to speak up for the best interests of abused and neglected children in our community.
-You can help by becoming a CASA volunteer or by supporting CASA with your donations.
-To find out more about this challenging and rewarding opportunity call or visit casapeoria.org.
+Court Appointed Special Advocates (CASA) is a nonprofit organization that recruits, trains and supervises community volunteers, who are appointed by judges to be independent fact finders and speak up for the best interests of abused and neglected children in the Tenth Judicial Circuit.
+You can help Change a Child’s Story™ by supporting CASA with your donation or by becoming a CASA volunteer.
+To find out more about this challenging and rewarding volunteer opportunity, call (309) 669-2939 or visit casaofthetenth.org.